ubccr/ccrdocs/pages/getting-started.md

 - Users submit batch jobs to a scheduler to run on servers (nodes) within the cluster
 - The UB-HPC cluster is available for academic & industry users
 - CCR also manages a separate cluster for privately purchased faculty nodes
-- Storage is shared among the clusters
-- Visualization servers are available for graphically-intense scientific software
+- [Visualization servers](../hpc/viz) are available for graphically-intense scientific software
-- Users login using a SSH client or the OnDemand web portal
+- Users login using a [SSH client](../hpc/login) or the [OnDemand web portal](../portals/ood)
 - There is no cost for cluster compute time for UB faculty groups (students must be sponsored by faculty)
-- 1TB of free storage provided to faculty groups
+- Storage is shared among the clusters.
+More [details on storage options](../hpc/storage)

 **Research Cloud**
 *What do you need to know?*